Networked approach to starting your Lehigh Career

 • To offer a more robust networking program

-• To complement existing college and department mentoring programs.
+• To complement existing college and department mentoring efforts.

 Each new faculty member will be matched with a three-member networking committee comprised of:

-•A member of the home department, someone with related research interests.
+•A member of the home department, someone with related teaching and/or research interests.

-•Someone from a different department whose work aligns with the new faculty member’s research
+•Someone from a different department whose work aligns with the new faculty member’s teaching and/or research

-•Another junior faculty member member, from the home or a different department, also with related research interests if possible.
+•Another new faculty member member, from the home or a different department, also with related interests, when possible.

-An informational slide show summarizing this new initiative provides additional insights into topics that could be the subject of needed guidance and suggests concrete steps networking committees could take.
+The original slide show summarizing the launch of the initiative provides additional insights into topics that could be the subject of needed guidance and suggests concrete steps networking committees could take.